-The Family Tree is an epic film with landmark moments If all other elements were in place throughout the entire film, Ameer, the cast, and his team, we believe, would have a competitive chance for many awards.
-As is, its merits can not be denied.
+The Family Tree is an epic film with landmark moments.
+Ameer, the cast, and his team, we believe, have a competitive chance for many awards.
+As its merits can not be denied.

 The Family Tree reflects a current segment of society youth.
 Who have been brave enough to acknowledge a condition of being that has long been a truth but shunned upon.
 They call it, being fluid.
 The ability to love someone completely without judgment and without limits, regardless of gender.

 When a person’s “forever essence” is more important than what is limited about them.